top of page

 Graduate Student

-Kelsey Sinclair is a first year behavioral health sciences graduate student at Indiana University.
+Kelsey Sinclair is a second year behavioral health sciences PhD student at Indiana University.
 She received a master’s degree in clinical psychology from Sam Houston State University.
 Kelsey’s research interests include the impact that eating behaviors, psychological distress and weight bias contribute to the perpetuation and development of negative health behaviors and how these behaviors impact other health outcomes.
 Additionally, Kelsey is interested in how to promote and maintain positive health behaviors and prevent negative health outcomes.
 In her free time, Kelsey enjoys exploring local coffee and book shops, hoarding books and occasionally reading them, and spending time with her dog, Lucy, and two cats, Momo and Appa.

 iu logo_edited.jpg